KOSASIH/QuantumChain-Nexus/README.md

 # QuantumChain-Nexus
 QuantumChain-Nexus is the official repository for the QuantumChain Nexus project, a revolutionary blockchain ecosystem that integrates quantum-resistant cryptography, dynamic consensus mechanisms, and advanced smart contracts.
+This repository serves as the development hub for contributors, featuring the core protocol, smart contract templates, interoperability tools, and AI-driven analytics modules.
+Join us in building a secure, scalable, and sustainable future for decentralized finance and digital assets.